 Can penile cancer be found early?

-There are no widely recommended screening tests for penile cancer, but many cases can be found early.
+There are no widely recommended screening tests for penile cancer, but many penile cancers can be found early.

-Almost all penile cancers start in the skin, so they may be noticed early in the course of the disease.
-Cancers that start under the foreskin may not be seen as quickly, especially if phimosis (constriction of the foreskin) is present.
-Some penile cancers may cause symptoms that appear to be caused by a disease other than cancer.
+Almost all penile cancers start in the skin, so they are often noticed early in the course of the disease.
+Cancers that start under the foreskin may not be seen as quickly, especially if a man has phimosis (constriction of the foreskin).
+Some penile cancers may cause symptoms that could also be caused by a disease other than cancer.

 Unfortunately, some men avoid going to the doctor for lesions (abnormalities) on their penis.
-Many men with penile lesions delay seeking treatment for a year or more after they first notice the problem.
+Many men with penile lesions put off seeking treatment for a year or more after they first notice the problem.

 If a cancer is found early, it can often be removed with little or no damage to the penis.
-If it is not diagnosed until later, part or all of the penis may need to be removed to treat the cancer.
+But if it is not diagnosed until later, part of or all of the penis may need to be removed to treat the cancer.
 It is also more likely to require other, more invasive treatments, and may even be life threatening.